NishaniKasineshan/Triangle-Angles-Detection/README.md

 #Mouseclick Angle Detector
 This method is efficient so that based on the coordinate points taken from the mouse click events we will be able to calculate the angle between the points
- TODO: Currently it will be able to calculate only the angle between the points you click.
-But we can automate the method to display all the angles with the coordinates